shakes76/PatternFlow/recognition/44708627_ Efficient_Sub_Pixel_CNN/README.md

 The basic structure was inspired by ESPCN (Efficient Sub-Pixel CNN) proposed by Shi, 2016 and Keras implementation by Long, 2020.
 The model was also embedded with Residual Dense Blocks, inspired by Chakraborty, 2021.
 Residual blocks prevented early saturation or degradation with accuracy from increasing number of layers.

+ADNI MRI Dataset were used in this work (see citation)
 ## Dependencies and Versions

 - Ubuntu 16.04 or higher (Ubuntu 22.04.1 LTS was in used)